wbamberg/idl-reference/docs/nsIBrowserProfileMigrator.md

 <tr>
 <td></td>
-<td>aProfile the profile that we are looking for available data
-         to import
+<td>aDoingStartup "true" if the profile is not currently being used.
 </td>
 </tr>